China, Japan trade accusations over maritime incursions

 Japan’s coast guard on Thursday said Chinese coast guard vessels were violating Japanese territorial waters around the islands and have been repeatedly requested to leave and not to approach Japanese fishing boats operating in the area.

 Unlike islands in the busy South China Sea, which China claims virtually in its entirety, the Senkaku/Diaoyu chain lying between Okinawa and Taiwan has little strategic importance.
-However, China has made it a cause celebre in its campaign to rally nationalism based on memories of Japan’s brutal invasion and occupation of much of China that ended in 1945.
+However, China has made it a cause célèbre in its campaign to rally nationalism based on memories of Japan’s brutal invasion and occupation of much of China that ended in 1945.

-Meanwhile, South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida were meeting in Tokyo Thursday for talks underscoring their shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.
+Meanwhile, South Korean President Yoon Suk-yeol and Japanese Prime Minister Fumio Kishida were meeting in Tokyo Thursday for talks underscoring their shared sense of urgency to form a united front on North Korea and China with their mutual ally, the United States.

 Chinese intrusions by China’s military vessels into waters around the Islands featured in wide-ranging January discussions in Washington between President Joe Biden and Japanese Prime Minister Fumio Kishida.